 The same is true for Sia.
 If you have not updated to 1.3.7 or later, but send coins to someone who has updated, the transaction won't be received on the other end.
 It will look like those coins have disappeared.

 Since all exchanges that trade Siacoin have updated to 1.3.7 or later, sending coins to an exchange from a pre-1.3.7 wallet will result in the loss of those coins.

 Your coins are safe

 You have not lost your coins.
 At least, not your main network Siacoins.
 Since you were on the old chain when you sent them to a 1.3.7 wallet, you sent and lost your old chain coins – the coins that would have been spendable on forks of Sia.

-Once you download and update to 1.3.7, your coins will reappear.
+Once you update to 1.3.7 or later, your coins will reappear.
 Any coins held in your official Sia wallet as of block 178,999, just before the hardfork, will be accessible in your wallet once you update Sia and sync the new version of the blockchain.

 Special considerations for miners

 Miners might be affected in other ways by a fork.
 If you've set up your miner to mine a certain coin, a fork might change the algorithm associated with mining that coin.
 An example of this was the recent Sia network hardfork, which invalidated all ASIC Sia miners except those produced by Obelisk.
 If you were using a Bitmain A3, Innosilicon S11, or any other non-Obelisk ASIC miner, you were no longer mining the primary dev-supported Sia chain after the fork.